 A drawdown equity release is a type of lifetime mortgage that allows you to place your equity in a drawdown facility that you can access when needed.
 A benefit of this option is that you’ll only pay interest on the cash you’ve released.

-A Complete Guide to Drawdown Lifetime Mortgages
+A Complete Guide to Drawdown Lifetime Mortgages in Jan 2022

 How Does a Drawdown Equity Release Work?